yuval-beiser/algo-trading/AllCode.md

-if marketposition = 0 //Conditions Entry Long
+if marketposition = 0 //Conditions Entry Long and
-//and
-//PLTarget < PForDay
+PLTarget < PForDay
-//and
+and
-//PLTarget > LForDay
+PLTarget > LForDay
 and
 (Time >= 0100.00 and Time < 2030.00) //open hours
 and